 Eat Shrimp and Grits with the Locals

+You don’t have to venture to Hilton Head for amazing eats.
 You can’t live much more on the coast than Beaufort, and the area’s geography is reflected in the cuisine.
 Add in their location below the Mason-Dixon line, and you’ve got the recipe for a unique fusion of seafood and southern cuisines.

 You won’t find a much more iconic cuisine combination than Shrimp and Grits, and the Low Country has plenty of options to satisfy your craving.
 The dish has evolved from a breakfast staple to an elegant southern classic.
 Nowadays, you’ll be able to find the meal for breakfast, lunch, and dinner at most of Beaufort’s local restaurants.